 Guatemalan Public Healthcare System: Affordable and All-Embracing

+Is healthcare free in Guatemala?
 The Ministry of Health and the Guatemalan Social Security Institute (IGSS) provide the funds for the public healthcare system in Guatemala.
-It covers nearly 90% of the population through public hospitals and health centers.
+It covers nearly 90% of the population through public hospitals in Guatemala and health centers.

 The government has allocated about 3% of its budget to the IGSS.
 This budget is one of the lowest in Central America and has resulted in a quite weak health infrastructure.
 Those who are employed have to pay around 5% of their salary to the social security health fund, and about 13% is provided further by the employer.